The Definitive Guide to Optimize Your Product Listing Pages

 • Optimize your images by using the right image sizes and a solid title

-• Use alt tags in your images.
+• Use alt tags in your product images.

 • Use social share buttons (Sharing is caring!
 The more your site/content is shared, the higher you will rank).